-Hello Mamas!
 Lately, I have been thinking about maternal archetypes.
 Archetypes are collective and are influenced by social groups and culture as much as by individual experience.

-Most of us if asked to describe “a mother figure” have a set group of characteristics that define the role of mother, this is the maternal archetype.
-From home to home and culture to culture this archetype will vary, but there are many universal commonalities.
-Off the top of our heads we can rattle off a few traits that describe most mothers: caring, nurturing, loving, etc.
+Most of us, if asked to describe “a mother figure,” have a set group of characteristics that define the role of mother.
+This is the "maternal archetype."
+From home to home and culture to culture, this archetype will vary, but there are many universal commonalities.
+We can rattle off a few traits that describe most mothers: caring, nurturing, loving, etc.

-In ancient Mayan culture existed a belief called “La Ultima Madre”.
-During pregnancy Mayan woman were told of two types of mother, “Rainbow Mother” and “Nurturing Mother”.
-Rainbow Mother does not nurture her children but rather inspires them through the energies of art and dance.
+In ancient Mayan culture existed a belief called “La Ultima Madre.”
+During pregnancy, Mayan woman were told of two types of mother, “Rainbow Mother” and “Nurturing Mother”.
+Rainbow Mother does not nurture her children, but rather inspires them through the energies of art and dance.
 Nurturing Mother, on the other hand, raises her children and nourishes them by growing corn.

 While browsing a book of quotes about motherhood I came across a quote by Lynn Andrews, an author and shaman, which really caught my attention.
 Andrews has taken the ancient Mayan belief and made it relevant to the present day mother.

 Earth Mothers nurture their children through feeding them and providing for their basic needs.
 Earth mothers thrive on their responsibilities as a mother.
 Meeting the needs of her children brings fulfillment to the mother as a person.
 This is the more iconic role of mother in our society.

 Do you fit into one of these archetypes?
 Do some aspects of your personality fit more easily into the box you define as motherhood?
 I think many of us probably fall somewhere in the middle, carrying with us elements of both rainbow mother and earth mother.
-Over the last two years of raising Rita my personal struggle has been to find the right balance between my nurturing and creative sides.
+Over the last two years of raising Rita, my personal struggle has been to find the right balance between my nurturing and creative sides.

 Perhaps it is when we nurture our rainbow mother that our inner earth mother is able to shine.
-Be well!